-This 32-week course is designed for students to participate remotely.
+This 32-week course is designed for students to participate remotely and asynchronously.
 Each week, students will complete a prerecorded lesson, a reading assignment, and theory/musicianship assignments.
 This work can be completed at any time during the week.
-Students have regular interaction with the instructor through email, office hours (for local students), and video chat.
+Students have regular interaction with the instructor through messaging and video chat.

-Students will also participate in monthly live online review sessions with the instructor.
-These live sessions will be conducted in a hybrid format – students may attend in person or via Zoom.
-To view a listing of the live session dates/times, please click on “more information and enroll” at the bottom of this page.
+Students will also participate in a monthly live session via Zoom.
+View a listing of the live session dates/times at the bottom of this page.

-This course uses an online classroom and integrated music-theory software, enabling students to complete assignments digitally.
-Students also have access to online review materials in AP Classroom.
+This course uses an online classroom and music-theory software.
+Students are also given access to College-Board approved review materials on the AP Classroom website.
 All software fees are included with tuition.
-The required textbook is Harmony in Context, 2nd edition, which students should purchase prior to the first session.
+The required textbook is Harmony in Context, 2nd Edition, which students should purchase prior to the first session.

 This course has been authorized by the College Board.
 Students who complete the course can earn college credit, based on AP Exam performance.
 Students who wish to earn high school credit in addition may request independent study credit, with the approval of their high school counselor.
 Students who are not able to take the exam at Levine’s Washington, D.C. location are responsible for finding a local testing site.

-Students must take an online placement test prior to registering for the class.
+Students must take a placement exam prior to registering for the class.